AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/migration-guide.md

-# Migration Guide from msal v1 to msal-react and msal-browser
+# Migration Guide from msal v1 to @azure/msal-react and @azure/msal-browser

 ***